Optimization in modern power systems

 Learning Objectives

-- Describe the fundamental principles of convex optimization and linear programming
+- Describe the fundamental principles and properties of convex optimization and linear programming.

-- Formulate and explain the dual problem and KKT optimality conditions of a linear and convex optimization problem
+- Formulate the dual problem and optimality conditions of linear and convex optimization problems, and explain their mathematical properties and implications.

 Course Content